LEO (spacecraft): Design

 The main satellite will weigh about 500 kilograms and is accompanied by a small sub-satellite, which weighs about 150 kilograms.
 The intended orbital altitude is about 50 km.

 Planned experiments included measurements of lunar gravitational and magnetic fields.
 The main satellite would have also carried a microwave radar to probe beneath the lunar surface up to a depth of a few hundred meters.
 At maximum depth the radar would be able to resolve structures up to two meters.

 Science objectives

-The duration of the mission around the Moon will be four years, during which the charting of the entire lunar surface would take place.
+The duration of the mission around the moon will be four years, during which the charting of the entire lunar surface would take place.
 The survey is to be three-dimensional and in colour with one aim being to provide indications of significant geological formations that could later be of interest for drilling.

-The probe will also investigate the Moon's magnetic and gravity fields, look for water and analyse the minerals on its surface.
-It will use the best camera currently available, the best radar sensors and unique spectrum sensors for measuring the mineral composition.
+The probe was also intended to investigate the moon's magnetic and gravity fields, look for water, and analyse the mineral composition of its surface through a number of means, including photography, radar sensors and spectral analysis.